Init-Agnostic Compatibility Architecture for Decoupled Arch Linux Environments. https://lainos.net

 System Resilience

-Protocol 7 leverages the strict dependency logic of Arch Linux to maintain a stable, derterministic system state.
-When upstream updates introduce "symbol drift"--new functions required by software that the current mock libraries do not yet contain--the package manager detects the mismatch and automatically aborts the transaction.
-Because the environment is governed by a "Pacman Seal" of IgnorePkg and NoUpgrade rules, it is architecturally impossible for an update to overwrite custom shims or force-install systemd.
-The system does not crash; it simply holds the update at the gate until the ABI mock is extended to satisfy the new requirements.
-In some ways, this configuration should be more stable than Arch itself.
+Protocol 7 leverages the strict dependency logic of Arch Linux to maintain a stable, deterministic system state.
+When upstream updates introduce "symbol drift" — new functions required by software that the current libraries do not yet contain — the package manager detects the mismatch and automatically aborts the transaction.
+Because the environment is governed by a "Pacman Seal" of IgnorePkg and NoUpgrade rules, it is architecturally impossible for an update to overwrite custom components or force-install systemd.
+The system does not crash; it simply holds the update at the gate until the compatibility surface is extended.

 Architecture